Leon Chwistek: Career and philosophy

 In the 1920s–30s, many European philosophers attempted to reform traditional philosophy by means of mathematical logic.
 Leon Chwistek did not believe that such reform could succeed.
 He thought that reality could not be described in one homogeneous system, based on the principles of formal logic, because there was not one reality but many.

 After the outbreak of World War II and the occupation of Lwów (renamed to Lviv) by the USSR, he remained at the university.
 He also started cooperation with Czerwony Sztandar.
 In September 1940, he joined the Union of Soviet Writers of Ukraine.
 In June 1941, just before the entry of the German troops, he evacuated from Lviv together with the Soviet troops deep into Russia.
 From 1941 to 1943, he lived in Tbilisi, where he taught mathematical analysis, and from 1943 in Moscow.
 He was active in the Union of Polish Patriots in the USSR.

 Chwistek argued against the axiomatic method by demonstrating that the extant axiomatic systems are inconsistent.
+He was also, together with Jan Łukasiewicz, among the early pioneers of the use of the so‑called Polish notation in logic.
+In his correspondence with philosopher Wincenty Lutosławski, he criticized the Warsaw-Lwów School as "immature" and ascribed his choice of philosophical studies to Lutosławski's influence.

+He died in 1944 in Barvikha near Moscow after a long illness.
+His ashes rest in a mass grave of the victims of Stalinist repressions at the Donskoye Cemetery in Moscow.
+Chwistek also has a symbolic grave at the Rakowicki Cemetery in Kraków.